-1. All Adult Participants Required to Complete Training
+- 1. Adult Participants Required to Complete Training - a.

-- a.
 The following Adult Participants must complete the SafeSport Trained Core either through the Center's online training or the Center's approved, in-person training: - i.
-All adult participants over the age of 18; - ii.
-All Adult Participants who have authority over any amateur athlete(s) who is a minor: - iii.
-Adult Participants who are an employee or board member of USA Taekwondo or LAO. - b.
-Adult Participants who are medical providers required to take training under Section (a) can take the Health Professionals Course in lieu of the SafeSport Trained Core.
+Adult Participants who have regular contact with any amateur athlete(s) who is a minor; - ii.
+Adult Participants who have authority over any amateur athlete(s) who is a minor; - iii.
+Adult Participants who are an employee or board member of USA Weightlifting - iv.
+Adult Participants who are medical providers/Sports Medicine Personnel required to take training under Section (a) can take the Health Professionals Course in lieu of the SafeSport Trained Core.